 Technology transfer plays a critical role in the effective global response to the climate change challenge.
 Since technology is a source of greenhouse gas (GHG) emissions, achieving global reduction of GHGs requires innovation to make current technologies cleaner and climate-resilient.

+The transfer of environmentally sound technologies is embodied in the very fabric of the United Nations Framework Convention on Climate Change.
 While there are many definitions of technology transfer, the GEF has adopted the concept of technology transfer as defined by the Intergovernmental Panel on Climate Change (IPCC) in Methodological and Technological Issues in Technology Transfer, IPCC 2000, and embodied in the UNFCCC technology transfer framework.
-Read more+

 Technology transfer is defined as: “...a broad set of processes covering the flows of know-how, experience and equipment for mitigating and adapting to climate change amongst different stakeholders such as governments, private sector entities, financial institutions, non-governmental organizations (NGOs) and research/education institutions...”